 How do you choose among all the remedial, enrichment, public and private summer learning programs?
 How do you know if the summer learning program you’ve chosen is right for your child?
 Will summer school help your child achieve better results on state standardized tests?
 These guidelines will help you find the best program that will be a good fit for your child.

 A 2007 study concludes that this difference in summer reading may account for two-thirds of the reading achievement gap between ninth graders from low- and high-income families.
-This link is a PDF file, which requires Adobe Acrobat Reader.
-You can download it for free if you click here.

 In recent years 14 states have passed laws to expand summer school opportunities to help students meet state standards.
 A survey of the country’s 100 largest school districts found that 59 percent offered summer programs.